gofilipa/python-for-text/intro.md

 ## Welcome to the series!
 As one of the most popular, versatile, and beginner-friendly programming langauges, Python can be used for a variety of tasks from analyzing data to building websites.

-This 3-part workshops introduces participants to the Python programming language for working with text.
-The first workshop begins with core concepts, like data types, variables, functions, loops, and logic, and builds to basic tasks in web scraping and text analysis in the second and third workshops.
+This 3-part workshop introduces participants to the Python programming language for working with text.
+The first workshop begins with core concepts, like data types, variables, functions, loops, and logic, and the second and third workshops build to basic tasks in web scraping and text analysis.

 ## Upcoming Digital Scholarship Workshops
 See more workshop offerings (including on Python) at the [Princeton University library](https://libcal.princeton.edu/calendar/).
 We have upcoming workshops on working with data, digital publishing, and more.